Spatially-resolved dynamics of the amplitude Schmid-Higgs mode in disordered superconductors

-In both (ii) and (iii), the oscillations envelope decay exponentially, with a power-law prefactor that depends on the dimensionality.
-The details of our analysis are presented below.

-\textsf{SH susceptibility on the Matsubara axis.} Our starting point is the real space Matsubara SH susceptibility in a given disorder realization.
-Its inverse is defined via the quadratic part of the Ginzburg-Landau functional, which describes Gaussian fluctuations of the order parameter amplitude $|\Delta|$ around its mean-field value \footnote{The coupling between the amplitude and phase fluctuations of the order parameter $\Delta=|\Delta|e^{i\theta}$ vanishes after averaging over disorder in the BCS limit due to the effective particle-hole symmetry \cite{Smith1995,andriyakhina2024quantum}.}
+\textsf{SH susceptibility.} The collective dynamics of the superconducting order parameter is described by the standard Ginzburg-Landau functional obtained from Eq.~\eqref{eq:H} at $\bm{A}{=}0$, with its quadratic part encoding Gaussian fluctuations of the amplitude $|\Delta|$ around its mean-field value~\footnote{The coupling between the amplitude and phase fluctuations of the order parameter $\Delta=|\Delta|e^{i\theta}$ vanishes after averaging over disorder in the BCS limit due to the effective particle-hole symmetry~\cite{Smith1995,andriyakhina2024quantum}.}